Terry & Alison’s music-filled wedding at Fawsley Hall

 Live music was an important part of the day.
 Alison’s nephews performed a short acoustic set before dinner, with Alison joining in herself for a bit.
 This is a family full of talented musicians!

 The thing I loved most about photographing this wedding was capturing the energy of the day.
 Terry and Alison planned an intimate wedding with their closest family and friends which allowed them to spend quality time with everyone.
-It also felt inclusive with lots of guests being involved in the day somehow; such as with hair styling, readings, MCing, Ushering, music, managing the tech… which made it really relaxed.
-Everyone was super chatty; there were big hugs, three-mile smiles, lots of personality and my favourite thing, hearts on sleeves.
-That gave me some great moments and expressions to capture.
+It also felt inclusive with lots of guests being involved in the day somehow; such as with hair styling, readings, MCing, Ushering, music, managing the tech … which made it really relaxed.
+Everyone was super chatty; there were big hugs, three-mile smiles, lots of personality, and my favourite thing: hearts on sleeves.
+That meant there were some great moments to capture in their micro-wedding photos.

 So onto my favourite 10 from the day, and if you need a bigger dose there’s more at the end of the post…